abarker/typped/_sources/basic_usage.rst.txt

 First we define the literal tokens, which are tokens that represent themselves in the final expression tree.
 The head handler function for such a token simply returns the token itself.
-Such a head-handler function is registered with the parser for each kind of token which should be a token literal:
+Such a head-handler function is registered with the parser for each kind of token which should be a literal token:

 .. code-block:: python